CONTEMPORARY ARCHITECTURE BUILDINGS IN BARCELONA

 Are you a contemporary architecture fan?
 Have you heard that top contemporary architects have been building a new Barcelona these last years and don’t want to miss them?
 Are you ready to go beyond the Gaudi sites and discover what’s new in the local architecture scene?
+Or maybe are you interested in urban development and how Barcelona is integrating sustainability values in its districts and architectural projects?

 From the Olympic Games in 1992, Barcelona has been inviting world famous architects to embellish the city and equip it with modern facilities, contributing to create a fascinating modern and contemporary landscape in the city… But their works aren’t usually too centrally located: you need to go out of the beaten track and do some research to find their locations.
 If you don’t have the time to do all this planning and want to take the most out of your short time in Barcelona but still see as much architecture as possible, then leave it in our hands!